 Cacti is the obvious one, but carrots, radishes, garlic, strawberries, blueberries, hostas, peppers, tomatoes, daylilies, iris, beetroot, parsnips, lettuce, potatoes, and certain bean varieties are all happy in sandy soil and most herbs are at home in sandy soil, I have listed a few on the herb page

-If changing or even trying to improve your sandy soil, expensive and time consuming as it is, is not an option, why not try growing plants that will grow in sand.
-Much more Eco friendly gardening
+Changing or even trying to improve sandy soil is expensive and time-consuming so why not try growing plants that will grow in your type of

 Blanket Flower (Gaillardia grandiflora), Gaillardia plants actually require excellent drainage, which makes them perfect for sandy soils.